Ferryville Ordinance Chapter 5

 5.06 SNOW AND ICE REMOVAL - SIDEWALKS

 (1) The owner, occupant or person in charge, of a property abutting a street shall clean

 the sidewalk abutting such lot of snow or ice to the full width of such sidewalk within 24

 or ice; provided, that when ice has so formed on any sidewalk that it cannot be removed,

 (2) Noncompliance - Village Action.
 In cases where any sidewalk remains covered in any

 part with snow or ice longer than 24 hours after the cessation of the most recent

-removed from the full width of such sidewalk and to report the date when, and
+removed from the full width of such sidewalk and to report the date when, and address

-who shall insert the following amount in the tax list thereafter to be
+Village Treasurer, who shall insert the following amount in the tax list thereafter to be

-collected as other taxes when real estate taxes are collected.
+collected as other taxes upon real estate are collected.
 The Public Works Director may

 contract, as required, to complete the removal of snow and/or ice.